sfackler/rust-openssl/README.md

 ### OSX

 OpenSSL 0.9.8 is preinstalled on OSX.
-Some features are only available when linking against OpenSSL 1.0.0 or greater; See below on how to point rust-openssl to a separate installation.
+Some features are only available when linking against OpenSSL 1.0.0 or greater; see below on how to point rust-openssl to a separate installation.

 ### Windows